aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <a id="0x1_features_CODE_DEPENDENCY_CHECK"></a>

-Whether validation of package dependencies is enabled, and the related native function is available.
-This is needed because of introduction of a new native function.
+Whether validation of package dependencies is enabled, and the related native function is<br/> available.
+This is needed because of introduction of a new native function.<br/> Lifetime: transient
-Lifetime: transient

 <pre><code>const CODE_DEPENDENCY_CHECK: u64 &#61; 1;<br/></code></pre>